Will Robots Ever Be Used In Care? - Surewise

 Case Study: Caress Project

 The CARESSES UK project aims to build robots that can learn about residents by taking into account their individual personalities, as well as their cultural identity.
-The robots can then help residents stay in touch with loved ones, provide lifestyle reminders such as staying active, what clothing to wear, or upcoming events and holidays, and even to stay up to date with the therapy that has been prescribed to them.
+The robots can then help residents stay in touch with loved ones, provide lifestyle reminders such as staying active, what clothing to wear, or upcoming events and holidays, and even stay up to date with the therapy that has been prescribed to them.

 Read more about the CARESSES project and the original article here.